HIPAA-focused IT & Security BAA Available

 Many practices know they want better control over devices and access, but they are not sure where Intune and Entra ID fit into everyday operations.
 The value becomes much clearer when you look at how people actually work.

 Front desk teams often share workstations, switch seats, rely on browser-based systems, and need predictable sign-in behavior at the start of the day.
-Providers may move between exam rooms, home offices, and multiple locations.
-Administrators may need tighter control over who has access to email, file shares, Teams resources, and shared mailboxes.
+Providers may move between exam rooms and multiple locations.
+Administrators may need tighter control over who has access to email, SharePoint sites, Teams resources, OneDrive data, and shared mailboxes.
 Without a clean management approach, the result is usually a mixture of local device habits, one-off fixes, and unclear ownership.

 Intune helps create a more repeatable device experience.
 Entra ID helps create a more structured identity experience.
 Together, they can support cleaner onboarding, better user separation, more consistent policy application, and easier response when staff leave or responsibilities change.
 For smaller practices, the goal is not to imitate a giant enterprise.
 The goal is to create a quieter, more dependable environment that is easier to support and easier to audit.

-This also connects naturally with our remote access and VPN support, broader HIPAA compliance support, and core healthcare cybersecurity work.
+This also connects naturally with broader HIPAA compliance support, core healthcare cybersecurity work, and ongoing managed IT services.
 Microsoft 365 should not sit off to the side as an isolated toolset.
-It should be managed as part of the practice’s real operating environment.
+It should be managed as the practice's identity, email, collaboration, and device policy layer.

 Operational Fit